• Heuristic Evaluation: Your Complete Guide To Heuristic Evaluation for Conversion Optimization

 There is also a search field coupled with the frequently asked questions (FAQs) and queries on the same page.

-But information needs to be placed in the right place for the visitor to identify it as well.
-There Also, you can provide instructions in different ways: wizards, instructional graphics, videos, gifs, FAQs, as well as providing a simple “?” or “What’s this?” links that visitors can click on to find more information.
+However, information needs to be placed in the right place for the visitor to identify it as well.
+There Also, you can provide instructions in different ways: wizards, instructional graphics, videos, gifs, FAQs, as well as providing simple “?” or “What’s this?” links that visitors can click on to find more information.

 The Steps of Heuristic Evaluation